 With Mode-S/3D enabled the various reception age of the target’s positions can be seen.
 From new targets provided with a very small red ambiguity circle to larger red circles as the data ages.
 80% of MLAT targets refresh within less than 10 seconds with 53% in less than 6 seconds.
-This will refresh rate improve as software and system techniques improve and ground stations and server infrastructures increase.
+This will refresh rate improve as software and system techniques improve and the number of ground stations and server infrastructures increases.

 It is important to note the significant amount of traffic shown on this screen is below 7000 ft. and therefore is of importance to GA traffic.
-Most of this is integrated Mode-S, PilotAware and FLARM traffic.
-ADSB-Out traffic in the upper flight areas is irrelevant to GA operations and is a distraction so for efficient use the vertical range should be set to +/- 4000ft at most.
+Most of this is integrated Mode-S/3D, PilotAware and FLARM traffic.
+ADSB traffic in the upper flight areas is irrelevant to GA operations and is a distraction, so for efficient use the vertical range should be set to +/- 4000ft at most.

 Please make sure that you are comfortable with the accuracy of the icons displayed.